sjc6663/PA-Dairy-AMR-Sociology/README.md

 ## Data

 ### CIA_genes.csv
-This file lists all of the clinically signficant genes selected based on the WHO list of clinically significant antimicrobial classes.
+This file lists all of the clinically significant genes selected based on the WHO list of clinically significant antimicrobial classes.

 ### PADairy-AMR-Metadata.xlsx
 This is the metadata file with anonymous survey results for the study.